 EPA's Chapter 5.2 (Transportation and Marketing of Petroleum Liquids) of AP-42 provides information regarding the transportation and marketing of petroleum liquids.
 In addition, fugitive emissions from leaking process equipment and control systems include pumps, valves, compressors, and flanges.
 The emissions from these components should be identified and accounted for with the application bulk loading facility.
 The handling of fugitive emissions is covered in the chapter for Petroleum Refinery Fugitive Emissions.
 This chapter covers bulk loading terminals and plants and marine loading operations.
 A gasoline bulk terminal is a distributing facility which receives gasoline by other than tank truck or rail car, stores it in stationary tanks, and loads it into tank trucks for delivery to gasoline bulk plants, service stations or other distributing points.
-A gasoline bulk terminal is a distributing tack trucks for delivery to service stations or other distribution points.
+A gasoline bulk terminal is a distributing facility, which receives gasoline by tank truck, stores it in stationary tanks, and loads it into tank trucks for delivery to service stations or other distribution points.